kasrababaei/swift-notes/design-pattern.md

 services which are required to support a particular business layer)

-The more usual convention is that the application layer (or service layer) is considered a sublayer of the business layer, typically encapsulating the API definition surfacing the supported business functionality.
+The more usual convention is that the application layer (or service layer) is considered a sub-layer of the business layer, typically encapsulating the API definition surfacing the supported business functionality.

 ### Three-tier architecture